 Skip to main content

-Nicotine makes stressful or difficult situations worse
+Nicotine makes stress worse

 • Nicotine causes your heart rate and blood pressure to spike.
 Your heart has to work harder making it difficult to fully relax.